top of page

 • You want someone to tell you whether to stay or leave

-• You want a substitute for professional therapy
+• You want this to be a substitute for professional therapy

 Why Gaslighting Makes It Hard to Trust Yourself